Electromagnetic energy calibration of the SoLid detector with horizontal muons: Absolute calibration

 This \textsc{Geant4} simulation is processed with the SoLid reconstruction software Saffron2.
 Basic physics information about the event, such as the additional cubes in the envelope, the number of reconstructed annihilation gamma candidates, and the cosine of the angle between the annihilation gamma candidates, is built \footnote{The processing is done with the calibration based on the use of the horizontal muons and within the special module called the ReadOut Simulation or ROSim.
 The goal of this module is to make the \textsc{Geant4} output files compatible with the Saffron2 input format.
 ROSim transforms the \textsc{Geant4} energy deposits into the number of scintillation photons that are read out by the correspondent MPPCs.
 However, it skips the actual optical simulation and generation of the waveforms to optimise the computational cost of the processing.
-The detailed tuning of the ROSim is reported in~\cite{maja}.}.
+The detailed tuning of the ROSim is reported in Ref.~\cite{maja}.}.
 Both signal and background events are preselected according to the geometric requirements : AC must be a unique cube in the envelope, the number of reconstructed annihilation gamma candidates must be 2, and they must be located in different hemispheres of the detector.

-Figure~\ref{fig:ambe_s_and_b_g4_and_rosim} shows the stacked signal (green) and background (red) distributions in the case of \textsc{Geant4} simulation (left) and ROSim (right).
+Figure~\ref{fig:ambe_s_and_b_g4_and_rosim} shows the stacked signal (empty blue) and background (orange diagonal cross-hatch) distributions in the case of \textsc{Geant4} simulation (left) and ROSim (right).
 One can notice that the imposed geometrical requirements removed the annihilation gamma-knee energy deposits.
 The energy resolution of the detector results in a smearing of the measured distribution.
 The most probable values of both the signal and the background are found in the calibration region of interest.